When do I get my art work back?

-A group entry to the Credit Union Art Competition is an entry to the Category for People with Disabilities.
+A group entry to the Credit Union Art Competition is an entry to the Additional Needs Category.
 Group entries can comprise of a mix of age groups and can enter free from the theme if they so wish.

 Can I enter through my school/Independent of my school?

 Entries to the Credit Union Art Competition can be done through your school or simply by popping in to your local credit union.
 You’ll find details of your local credit union here.

 Judging will take place at each stage of the competition.
 In the early stages of the competition, the competition is judged locally via your local credit union.
 Credit unions may also opt to enlist the help of local artists in the judging process.

 The National Final staged it judged by well-known artists who have year of experience interpreting art from all ages and abilities.
 They look for creativity, flair and that special something.
 Their eagle eyes allow them to interpret every piece of art they encounter and step inside the thought process of the artists.